bhavik66/chat-widget-backend/README.md

 gunicorn -k uvicorn.workers.UvicornWorker app.main:app
 ```

-Also, for production, you should replace SQLite with a more scalable database like PostgreSQL or MySQL, and implement proper database migrations using a tool like Alembic.
+Also, for production, you should replace SQLite with a more scalable database like PostgreSQL or MySQL, and implement proper database migrations using Alembic as described above.